An example of my dog tuning into my feelings

-There are two related themes that I am working with: your dog's behaviour is:
+There are three related themes that I am working with.
+I am suggesting that our dog's behaviour is:

-- a reflection of your feelings in the moment,
+- a reflection of our feelings in the moment,

-- a response to your deeply, buried, unresolved emotions that you have collected through your life.
+- a response to our deeply, buried, unresolved emotions that we have collected through our life.

 - A combination of the above two, in association with his or her own temperament (this I have added in May 2018 as I progress my own interpretation)

 A few weeks ago I started a new intimate relationship with someone.
 It was the first for me in 23 years, and at the age of 51, was a bit of a scary prospect.
 So it was going to be a time with opportunities for personal growth!

 I found being in a new relationship exciting.
 It was like being a teenager again!
 It was also stressful!
 The excitement of getting to know someone new, sharing new experiences, sharing ideas and feelings, physical intimacy, feeling cared for and caring for someone, was great.
 Balanced by my fear of the unknown, the fear of showing my feelings for someone else and running the risk of rejection.

 One of my 3 dogs, Archie, goes everywhere with me.
 He has done since the day I brought him home.
 I was fortunate that my new love interest was also a dog owner and was happy for me to bring Archie along when I visited.